Can You Get Pregnant Before Ovulation?

 Do Women Have to Be Ovulating to Conceive?

+The easy answer is yes.
+You need to be ovulating to get pregnant.
 Normal, healthy women with a regular menstrual cycle generally ovulate once a month.
 A woman has to ovulate in order to conceive.
 You can get pregnant if you have intercourse 5 days before ovulation and 1 day after ovulation.
 This is because a man’s sperm can survive in the female birth canal for up to 5 days.

-When Does the Ovulation Occur
+When Does the Ovulation Occur?